kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-testkube.md

 Make sure you have these three things installed before starting.

-1. A running Kubernetes cluster (either locally or in the cloud)
+1. A running Kubernetes cluster (either locally or in the cloud).
 2. [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 3. [Helm](https://helm.sh/docs/intro/install/)